 Indicate the over-arching aim of the study.
 Include a brief introduction stating clearly what you propose to do and comment on the context.
+Demonstrate that your aim is achievable and appropriately defined for the research topic.

 10 b) to d) Primary research question, secondary research questions, and expected outcomes